thenewobjective/thenewobjective.github.io/_drafts/graphics-programming/2020-07-06-plotting-lines.md

 The next natural step from plotting points is plotting lines.
 With the practically infinite variety of lines to draw, one would think we'd have to come up with a number of algorithms to draw them all.
-Luckily, we can just use one.
+Luckily we can just use one.
 The technique we'll use to draw all of these line varieties is the [Bézier curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve){:target='_blank'}.

 Bézier curves are smooth paths that are defined by "control points".
 You can think of